 Securing the support and engagement of key city stakeholders is critical to ensuring the success of the IC model.
 These leaders usually include city and county officials, business owners, educators, journalists, chambers of commerce, civic groups, advocacy organizations, economic development entities, foundations, unions, and houses of worship.

-Over the course of a year, these partners work to identify a technology niche -- or "vertical" -- that best fits a city's history, local resources, educational systems, regional economy, and passion.
+Over the course of a year, we work with these partners to identify an economic niche -- or "vertical" -- that best fits a city's history, local resources, educational systems, regional economy, and passion.
 While qualitative dialogue is important in this process, so too is quantitative data.
 That includes market research and consumer data.

 Once IC staff chooses the vertical, willing stakeholders move to aggressively implement their contribution to the industry of focus.
 For instance, educators work to reaffirm, reorient, or rebuild knowledge systems that feed talent into the vertical.
 Meanwhile, local and county officials create or alter laws and ordinances to encourage R&D. Finally, civic society spreads word of the IC campaign to citizens, especially those in marginalized or disaffected communities.